sjayesh2001/aurdino-sensors-Eclub/TEMP AND HUMIDITY MODULE(DHT11).md

 ### PIN CONNECTION

-In aurdino VCC,gnd,data pins of module are connected to +5v,gnd,any analog pin respectively of aurdino.
+In arduino VCC,gnd,data pins of module are connected to +5v,gnd,any analog pin respectively of arduino.

 ![pinconnection](/images/DHT11pinconnection.png)

+### CODE AND LIBRARIES

+For arduino DHT11 has special libraries for using module in a simple and effective manner.
+For coding in arduino install libraries, you can download it from following [link](https://www.arduinolibraries.info/libraries/dht-sensor-library).
+Extract the zip file in the libraries folder in your arduino ide.